-- Leave your work in a state that another employee can take over. - Arrange an exit interview with your supervisor to exchange feedback and discuss if you may use your supervisor as a reference for future jobs. - Ask for permission to use present work as samples for work or writing initiatives. - Discuss opportunities for future employment, if appropriate. - Leave a forwarding address and phone number.
+- Leave your work in a state that another employee can take over. - Schedule an exit interview with your supervisor to share feedback and request a reference. - Discuss opportunities for future employment, if appropriate. - Leave a forwarding address and phone number.